gitaarik/jazzchords/README.md

 Installation
 ------------

-1. Create a directory for the project and cd there
+1. Create a directory for the project and cd there.

         mkdir chordcharts
         cd chordcharts

-2. Create a virtual env and activate it
+2. Create a virtual environment and activate it.

         virtualenv --distribute env
         . env/bin/activate

-3. Clone the project in the src dir and cd there
+3. Clone the project in the src dir and cd there.

         git clone git@github.com:gitaarik/chordcharts.git src
         cd src

-4. Install requirements in virtual env, this could take some time
+4. Install requirements in virtual environment, this could take some time.

         pip install -r dev/requirements.txt